particle-iot/docs/src/content/reference/SDKs/ios.md

 The SDK is also available as a [Carthage](https://github.com/Carthage/Carthage) dependency.

 Before CocoaPods v1.5.0 `use_frameworks!` flag was mandatory for dependencies written in Swift.
 This has caused a lot of problems while compiling projects that had dependencies written in both languages.
 To counter this problem, we added Carthage support and marked it as recommended way for quite a while.
-This is no longer the case as both dependency managers work well now.
+This is no longer the case as both dependency managers work well now and CocoaPods is the preferred way.

 Be sure to [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) before you start.
 Then to build the iOS Cloud SDK, simply create a `Cartfile` on your project root folder, containing the following line: